Winter to spring in Ayurveda

 It is important now to eat fresh and easily digestible foods.
 Avoid dairy, especially when you are congested as it is mucus forming.
 Green vegetables (bring on the kale!) and radishes are excellent choices.
 Include mustard seeds, cayenne, garlic and ginger in your diet to add pungency to your diet.
 Avoid oversleeping and naps right now, we need to stimulate Kapha!

 Read more: how to balance Kapha in winter

 Transition slowly from winter to spring in Ayurveda

 Ayurveda recommends to never change your diet and lifestyle from one season to the next abruptly.
 It will leave us vulnerable to imbalance and disease.
 Ritusandhi is the phase where we change gradually between seasons.

-We should adapt our lifestyle and activities from winter to spring.
+We should adapt our lifestyle and activities going from winter to spring in Ayurveda.
 Also our food needs to be transitioned slowly.
 You will notice in the farmer’s market and supermarket when fruits and vegetables are starting to come into season – they will be more abundant and cheaper than out-of-season/flown-in foods.

-Ideally we transition the last week of the previous season and the first week of the next season.
-During these two weeks we can eat foods that are coming into season and going out of season.
-After those two weeks, increase foods coming into season even more and completely phase out foods going out of season.
-Practically: 7 to 15 March is to transition into spring and 15 March to 21 March to transition out of winter.
-It is high time to eat the last remaining of my pumpkins then!
+Ideally we transition the last weeks of the previous season and the first weeks of the next season.
+During these weeks we can eat foods that are coming into season and going out of season.